ventolab/CellphoneDB/README.md

 CellPhoneDB integrates [existing datasets](Docs/ppi-resources.md) that pertain to cellular communication and new manually reviewed information.
 Databases from which CellPhoneDB gets information are: UniProt, Ensembl, PDB, the IMEx consortium, IUPHAR.

 CellPhoneDB can be used to search for a particular ligand/receptor, or interrogate your own single-cell transcriptomics data.
+For more details on the analysis check the [results documentation](Docs/RESULTS-DOCUMENTATION.md) or our protocols paper [Efremova et al 2020](https://www.nature.com/articles/s41596-020-0292-x).

 ## New in CellPhoneDB v3